Payment processors help your small business accept credit card transactions, but how to do they work? Find out in this guide.

 Merchant Account Providers

 Merchant accounts are very stable but can be quite expensive for a small business.
 In addition to paying processing rates for each transaction, maintaining a merchant account also usually requires the payment of a variety of merchant account fees.
+However, large, high-volume businesses may be able to negotiate lower credit card fees.

-To process echeck or ACH payments, you’ll need a merchant services provider.
+To process eCheck or ACH payments, you’ll need a merchant services provider.
 This function usually requires a separate service as part of your account, but processing costs are very low.

 Examples include Dharma Merchant Services and Helcim.